AminAliari/iVidCapPro/README.md

 ##Inistallation##

-Just use [the original plugin](http://eccentric-orbits.com/eoe/downloads/iVidCapProFull_1_6.unitypackage){:target="_blank"} and replace libiVidCapPro.a with the new one.
+Just use  <a href="http://eccentric-orbits.com/eoe/downloads/iVidCapProFull_1_6.unitypackage" target="_blank">the orginal plugin</a> and replace libiVidCapPro.a with the new one.

 Happy Coding!